bheimbu/evolutionary_ecology/docs/source/introduction.rst

 **Soil Ecology**
   - Mesofauna
-  - Oribatid Mites
+  - Oribatid mites
 **Molecular Lab Work**
-  - DNA Extraction
+  - DNA extraction and purification
   - PCR
-  - Sanger Sequencing
+  - Sanger sequencing
 **Molecular Phylogenetics**
-  - Public databanks
-  - Sequence alignments
+  - Sequence data and alignments
-  - Phylogenetic trees
+  - Phylogenetic tree reconstruction

 .. note::
   After completing this course, you will have learned how to organize a **research project**, starting with...